Aviemathelec1995/PMBPQM_BSCQ/README.md

 Run theshold_main.py to determine the threshold in theta,p domain

-One set of sample parameters has been shown theshold_main.py.
+One set of sample parameters has been shown in theshold_main.py.